-Design Advisory for Zynq-7000 AP SoC, I2C - I2C Transaction Corruption In Slave Receiver Mode
+Design Advisory for Zynq-7000 SoC, I2C - I2C Transaction Corruption In Slave Receiver Mode

 When the PS I2C controller is in slave receiver mode and more than one I2C slave is connected to the same bus, the PS I2C controller can receive and acknowledge data sent to a different I2C slave if the transferred data pattern contains 0xF0 or 0xF1 followed by the slave address of the PS I2C controller.

 For data bytes that follow the slave address, the PS I2C controller sets the i2c.Status_reg0[RXDV] register field to 1 and generates an ACK.

 If the intended I2C slave does not acknowledge the data, then the bus becomes corrupted because the I2C master sees an erroneous ACK instead of the NACK from the intended I2C slave.

 In the master software application, split messages targeting other slaves into multiple transactions so that the pattern 0xF0 or 0xF1 followed by the Zynq slave address does not appear in the same transaction.